JuneKim0712/JuneKim0712/README.md

 I took an interest in this due to people I met new people in the field of AI, who were passionate people interested in how AI is going change the world and how to apply them properly and promote diversity.

-Although there isn't much project that I could show public on GitHub, I am currently working on a project with @FNLHub and @cosgiant on Machine learning on ASL.
+Although there isn't much major project that I could show public on GitHub, I am currently working on a project with @FNLHub and @cosgiant on AI applicaiton.

 If you have any questions, contact me on LinkedIn or at junwoo.kim071212@gmail.com!